 Like Google SEO, Pinterest SEO is all about long tail keywords (multi-word phrases rather than single words).
 There’s a lot of competition for general keywords, so the key is to get as targeted as possible with long tails.

-Sadly, you can’t see the exact number of searches for keywords on Pinterest.
-But, if you’re interested you can look at Pinterest categories and drill down into Topics to see how many people have indicated that they’re interested in the topic.
+Sadly, you can’t see the exact number of searches for keywords.
+But, if you’re interested you can look at categories and drill down into Topics to see how many people have indicated that they’re interested in the topic.
 E. g. click to see how many people follow “computers“.
 This will give you some kind of an an idea of how popular any given category is.

-Alternatively you can use the Pinterest keyword tool for researching keywords.
+Alternatively you can use this keyword tool for researching keywords.